 7. Faculty member receives their new work permit.
 Upon receipt they must immediately apply for a new SIN card.

-If the new work permit does not arrive prior to the expiry of the current one please forward a copy of the CIC fee receipt to Faculty Relations (UBCV) or Human Resources (UBCO).
+If the new work permit does not arrive prior to the expiry of the current one please forward a copy of the proof of submission of application to IRCC to Faculty Relations (UBCV) or Human Resources (UBCO).
 As long as the faculty member has applied for their new work permit prior to the expiry of their current one they will have implied status (refer to Implied Status section for more details).

 1. Visitor/Postdoctoral Fellows contacts their department/school to make arrangements, if necessary, to continue their stay at UBC.
 Note that Visitors may only spend a maximum of 2 years at UBC; Postdoctoral Fellows appointments are limited to 5 years, with the Dean’s approval.

-2. If the appointment is to be renewed, the department administrator arranges for a new Letter of Invitation to be produced and provides it to the Visitor/Postdoctoral Fellow along with the IRCC Offer of Employment number and proof of payment of the compliance fee.
+2. If the appointment is to be renewed, the department administrator arranges for a new Letter of Offer/Invitation to be produced and provides it to the Visitor/Postdoctoral Fellow along with the IRCC Offer of Employment number and proof of payment of the compliance fee.

-If a faculty member has not received their work permit prior to the expiry of the current one they must provide a copy of the fee receipt to Faculty Relations/Human Resources.
+If a faculty member has not received their work permit prior to the expiry of the current one they must provide a copy the Confirmation of Receipt Letter issued by IRCC to Faculty Relations/Human Resources.
 If the application for a new work permit is made in paper format a copy of the payment receipt as well as proof that the application is delivered (e.g. Canada post tracking information) must be supplied.
 This provides UBC with the confirmation that the member has implied status, which allows UBC to continue to pay the faculty member.

 Implied Status will have an affect on MSP coverage – please refer to the following section for further details.

 Please note that it may take as long as 90 days for MSP to process the reinstatement of benefits.
-MSP coverage will normally not be active during this time and so individuals will need to personally pay for any medical expenses incurred while awaiting MSP to update their status.
-Once the MSP benefit is reinstated, individuals will be reimbursed for any expenses incurred as of the reinstatement date.
-Further information can be obtained by calling MSP directly at, 604 683-7151.
-Information may also be obtained from the Benefits Clerks in Payroll.
+MSP coverage will not be active during this time and you will need to personally pay for any medical expenses incurred during this time.
+Once your MSP benefit is reinstated, you may request reimbursement for these expenses from Health Insurance BC by completing their Reimbursement Request form.